The Ultimate Guide to Hiring an International Contractor

 - Native resident contractors won’t have problems with language and culture

 - Contractors can be hired for one-time projects or longer engagements, without needing a commitment beyond the contract terms

 - It is much easier to hire a foreign contractor than to set up payroll for a remote employee

 What Should I Consider When Hiring an International Contractor?

 Even with the advantages of hiring an international contractor, there are still a few considerations for your company.

 Worker Classification Laws

-Every country has its own labor laws that define what is a contractor vs. an employee, and you should check on the rules in the country where your contractor lives or works.
+Every country has its labour laws that define what is a contractor vs. an employee is, and you should check on the rules in the country where your contractor lives or works.
 If you treat the contractor as an employee under those laws, then you might be facing reclassification and payment of fines, back taxes and employer social contributions.